auditdata/FFA320-Saitek-Logitech-X52-Pro/README.md

 One thing to note is the button numbers differ with X-Plane and windows combinations.
 In my case the button numbers are X-Plane's joystick numbers + 159.
 You will have to find your own button numbers.
 To find your own use "Plugins>FlyWithLua>FlyWithLua Macros> Show joystick button numbers".

-Note 2

-The assignment of buttons for commands "a320/Panel/FCU_SpeedMode_switch_pull"  and command "a320/Panel/FCU_SpeedMode_switch_push" seem to crash the A320 Speed mode system.
-I have no idea why!
-I have commented them out in the script.
-Other similar commands work perfectly.
-The workaround it to assign them by the X-plane Joystick system.
-These are the only commands assigned to buttons in the X-plane joystick system all others are assigned in the X52LuaOut script.